-Reimbursement for the costs of treatments and products such as ours from government health administration authorities, private health insurers and others both in the United States and abroad is a key element in the success of new health care products.
+Reimbursement for the costs of treatments and products such as ours from government health administration authorities, private health insurers and others is a key element in the success of new health care products.
 Significant uncertainty often exists as to the reimbursement status of newly approved health care products.

-The revenues and profitability of some health care-related companies have been affected by the continuing efforts of governmental and third party payers to contain or reduce the cost of health care through various means.
-Payers are increasingly attempting to limit both coverage and the level of reimbursement for new therapeutic products approved for marketing by the FDA, and are refusing, in some cases, to provide any coverage for uses of approved products for disease indications for which the FDA has not granted marketing approval.
+The continuing efforts of governmental and third party payers to contain or reduce the cost of health care have affected the revenues and profitability of some health-care related companies.
+Payers are increasingly attempting to limit both coverage and the level of reimbursement for new therapeutic products that the FDA approves.
+In some cases, they are refusing to provide any coverage for disease indications for which the FDA has not granted marketing approval.
 For example, in certain foreign markets, pricing or profitability of prescription pharmaceuticals is subject to government control.
 In the United States, there have been a number of Federal and state proposals to implement government control over health care costs.